erickbytes/divbull/divbull.com/content/blog/Stocks-I-Sold-That-Went-Down-More-Than-50%.md

 + EB, -89.01%

 Eventbright was a well-known startup in the ZIRP era.
 They pop up occasionally in ticketing for events I attend.
 I only owned 1 share, which I bought and sold above $20 for a tidy $0.67 profit.
-The pandemic was a huge setback to their business in a sense and the stock reflects that thesis today.
+The pandemic was a huge setback to their business and the stock reflects that thesis today.

 + BYND, -97.50%